JandenMa/RecordComparison/README.md

      - Returns
        - `True` for matching, or `False`
    - getMasterBookMark()
-     - get the current book mark for master array
+     - get the current book mark for master array, that means the index of the master pointer right now (start from `0`).
      - Returns: `number`
    - getDetailBookMark()
-     - get the current book mark for detail array
+     - get the current book mark for detail array, that means the index of the detail pointer right now (start from `0`).
      - Returns: `number`
    - masterMoveNext()
      - if master item and detail item can't be matched, you need to move master pointer to next item